Certified Translation Services

 Most frequently, translations need to be certified for legal reasons.
 Examples of legal documents that call for certified translations are:

 - Immigration and Citizenship Applications

 Why Notarizing a Certified Translated Document?

-After translations go through this process, they are rendered as notarized, which is a higher for of authenticity for a translation then being certified.
-Translations that are notarized become legal records.
+After translations go through this process, they are rendered as notarized, higher for authenticity for a translation than being certified.
+Notarized translations become legal records.
 After this, these legal documents can be submitted to courts and government agencies.

 Some government departments will require translated documents to be both notarized and recognized by the County Clerk.
 The County Clerk is in charge of recognizing a notary public's signature.

-Apostilles are rendered by State Departments.
+State Departments render apostilles.
 State Departments issue apostilles so you can use your translated documents abroad.
-It is important that you tell your translation provider where the apostilled documents will be used, so they prepare the documents accordingly.
+It would be best to tell your translation provider where the apostilled documents will be used, so they prepare the documents accordingly.

 More on the Certification Process of Translations

 Although a translation may be certified in the United States, it might not be considered valid or authentic in jurisdictions worldwide.
 Despite this, translators who also specialize in law can offer higher degrees of validity for translations.
 These translations are legalized and tailored for courts and governments worldwide.
 Legal and business translations may also require higher forms of certification to incorporate foreign businesses, the enforcement of US judgments overseas, and other international affairs.